What California is doing right in responding to the coronavirus pandemic - KRDO

 On the list of entities allowed to stay open were groceries, pharmacies, gas stations, farmers markets, food banks, convenience stores, delivery restaurants, banks, some local government offices and law enforcement agencies.

-California also benefited from strong and early public health awareness campaigns and a sprawling demography compared to more densely populated places like New York City, said Dr. Robert David Siegel, a microbiology and immunology professor at Stanford University.
+California also benefited from strong and early public health awareness campaigns and a sprawling demography compared to more densely populated places such as New York City, said Dr. Robert David Siegel, a microbiology and immunology professor at Stanford University.

 California’s efforts have been bold and controversial but appear to be working, Wachter said last week.